rdegiovani/wpp-to-unknown/README.md

-# wpp-to-unknown
+# Send whatsapp message to any number
-Little js script so you send a direct whatsapp message to a phone number copied to your clipboard.
+Little *MacOS Automator App* & *js script* so you can send a direct whatsapp message to a phone number copied to your clipboard.

-## Tutorial
+## Installation

 ### Downloading app
-1. Donwload the app from the code
+1. Donwload `WPP to Unknow.app` from the repository
-2. Use it/Done!
+2. Use it!

 ### Copying the code
 1. Create a MacOS Automator App